andreikee/my_project_euler_python/README.md

 # Project Euler Python (my solutions)
-My solutions for the Project Euler taks in Python.
+My solutions for the Project Euler problems in Python.